0xpatatedouce/step-by-step-availfullnode/README.md

 sudo touch /etc/systemd/system/availd.service
 sudo nano /etc/systemd/system/availd.service
 ```
-Copy this and paste it in the file, don’t forge change the name “patatedouce” whit your name
+Copy this and paste it in the file, don’t forget to change the name “patatedouce” whit your name

 ```
 [Unit]